 I love this quote from the management team at Owens Corning and how they explained the impact of this approach – captured in my book, Winning with Customers: A Playbook for B2B:

 “In the measurement phase we can start to put the whole picture together.
 Remember, I started this by talking about the one dimensional view we had, which was what our customers meant to us which was in terms of whether we had strong margins with that customer, did we have strong share?
 Now we can combine that with what we mean to them and we can actually start to see a different picture.
 In some cases, we have a situation where we are not making money but our customer is receiving great value.
 This is an opportunity for us to work on capturing more of the value created.
 On the other hand, we’ve identified customers where we thought things were great, and they are great because we are receiving strong margins.
 But when we looked at it in terms of what we were delivering to them, we discovered our value proposition was not strong.
 And those customers, candidly, are at risk.
-These are the customers we’ve found during the past two year where we have challenged ourselves, we have to get engaged, and get engaged quickly or they are at risk and they could fire us.
+These are the customers we’ve found during the past two years where we have challenged ourselves, we have to get engaged, and get engaged quickly or they are at risk and could fire us.
 So this has informed us in both ways, situations where we have lost opportunity because we are not capturing enough and situations where we are at risk because we are not creating enough value for the customers that we love.”